tjmora/g-font/README.md

 attempt in generating a stylesheet URL nor attempt to insert a stylesheet `<link>` tag to the DOM on page load (But on hydration, such attempt is made).

-One thing you can do solve this problem on page load, is to include the stylesheet `<link>` tag yourself.
+One thing you can do to solve this problem on page load, is to include the stylesheet `<link>` tag yourself.
 For example, here's how it should be done in Next.js:

 `_app.tsx`